folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 1. In the **Search & filter** pane, click **Batch group**.
 2. Select the batch group name from the drop-down list.
 The search results appear in the Invoices pane.

+### Fund code

+To search for invoices by fund code, follow these steps:

+1. In the **Search & filter** pane, click **Fund code**.
+2. Select the fund code name from the drop-down list.
+The search results appear in the Invoices pane.

+### Expense class

+To search for invoices by expense class, follow these steps:

+1. In the **Search & filter** pane, click **Expense class**.
+2. Select the expense class name from the drop-down list.
+The search results appear in the Invoices pane.

+### Lock total

+To search for invoices by lock total amount, follow these steps:

+1. Enter a numeric amount, with or without decimals, in the **From** box and a numeric amount in the **To** box.
+To find all invoices where the lock total amount falls within a range of values, enter the low and high ends of the range in the **From** and **To** boxes.
+To find invoices matching a specific amount value, enter the same amount value in the **From** and **To** boxes.
+ 2. Click **Apply**.
+The search results appear in the Invoices pane.

+## Exporting vouchers

+To export a file of voucher information in comma-separated values (.csv) format, follow these steps:

+1. In the search results pane, click **Actions** and select,**Voucher export**.
+2. On the voucher export screen, choose a batch group from the drop-down menu.
+3. All previous voucher exports run for the batch group are listed in a table containing **Date**, **Status**, and **Message** columns.
+4. To run a new voucher export for a batch group, click **Run manual export.**  A message appears, “All vouchers created since last export for the batch group FOLIO will be exported and this process cannot be reversed.”
+Click **Continue** to proceed or **Cancel**.
+5. When the export is complete, a new table row is created containing a message to indicate whether the file uploaded successfully to FTP location or vouchers for batch voucher export were not found.
+6. To download one of the voucher export files, click on the downward arrow at the end of the table row.

+## Exporting search results

+To export a file of invoice information in comma-separated values (.csv) format, follow these steps:

+In the **Search & filter** pane, use the search and filter options to select a set of invoice records.

+In the search results pane, click **Actions** and select,**Export results (CSV)**.

+In the **Export settings** dialog, the following message will display: “This export could take a few minutes.
+If you reload or close the page the export will not be completed.
+Once the file is ready it could take another minute for your browser to finish downloading the file.
+You can continue to work with invoices and invoice lines in a different browser tab if needed.”

+To export all fields from the title and piece leave the **Invoice fields to export** and **Invoice line fields to export** default values set to **All**.
+To select specific fields to export, click on the radio button below “All” and use the drop-down list to select the specific fields to export.

+Click **Export**.
+The file downloads to your local download location.

+### Invoice fields to export

+*   Vendor invoice number
+*   Vendor code
+*   Status
+*   Invoice date
+*   Payment due
+*   Approved date
+*   ApprovedBy
+*   Terms
+*   Acquisitions units
+*   Note
+*   Bill to
+*   Batch group
+*   Payment date
+*   Total units
+*   Sub total
+*   Total adjustments
+*   Total amount
+*   Lock total amount
+*   Invoice fund distributions
+*   Invoice adjustments
+*   Accounting code
+*   Vendor address
+*   Payment method
+*   Check subscription overlap
+*   Export to accounting
+*   Enclosure needed
+*   Currency
+*   Exchange rate
+*   Invoice tags

+### Invoice line fields to export

+*   Invoice line number
+*   Description (Title)
+*   POLine number
+*   Subscription info
+*   Subscription start
+*   Subscription end
+*   Comment
+*   Account number
+*   Accounting code
+*   Quantity
+*   Sub total
+*   Invoice line adjustments
+*   Total
+*   Invoice line fund distributions
+*   External account number
+*   Vendor reference number, reference type
+*   Invoice line tags
+*   Voucher number
+*   Voucher status
+*   Voucher date
+*   Disbursement number
+*   Disbursement date

 ## Viewing invoice details